BrianDmyszewicz/arch-linux-guide/README.md

 </pre>

 #### Hostname configuration:
-Hostname is a unique name used to identify a machine on a network, it's stored in /etc/hostname and can be set with systemd using hostnamectl.
+Hostname is a unique name used to identify a machine on a network, it's stored in /etc/hostname and can be set by editing the file directly or using systemd's hostnamectl command.
 <pre>
 $ hostnamectl set-hostname <b><i>Hostname</b></i>             # eg. hostnamectl set-hostname brians-arch-laptop
 </pre>

-Optionally, a "pretty hostname" can be set as well.
-To do this, edit the /etc/machine-info file, but you might want to skip this to avoid confusion.
+Optionally, a "pretty hostname" with special characters and spaces can be set as well but you might want to skip this to avoid confusion.
+To create it, edit the /etc/machine-info file accordingly:
 <pre>
 $ nano /etc/machine-info
       PRETTY_HOSTNAME="<b><i>your pretty hostname</b></i>"    # eg. PRETTY_HOSTNAME="Brian's Arch Laptop"
 </pre>

 Systemd provides local hostname resolution but some software might still need a hosts table.
-The table is located at /etc/hosts and associates IP addresses with hostnames, edit it accordingly:
+The table is located at /etc/hosts and associates IP addresses with hostnames, edit it accordingly.
+(I won't explain networking in detail here)
 <pre>
 $ nano /etc/hosts
       127.0.0.1   localhost